ibm-cloud-docs/databases-for-cassandra/howto-user-management.md

 Users that you create through the Cloud Databases API and the Cloud Databases CLI are able to log in, create users, and create databases.

-Any user created by using the Service Credentials UI, API, or CLI has the same privileges as the admin user.
+Any user who is created by using the Service Credentials UI, API, or CLI has the same privileges as the admin user.
 When a user creates a resource in a database, like a table, all users that are in the same group have access to that resource.
 Resources that are created by any of the users are accessible to other users in the group, including the admin user.

-You can build more granular controlled accesses by creating users and roles by using the database functions.
+By creating users and roles by using the database functions, you can build more granular access.
 This procedure is outlined in the DataStax [Database roles documentation here](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useSecureRoles.html){: external}.

 Users that are created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](#creating-users-in-service-credentials) if you choose.

-## Additional Users and Connection Strings
+## More Users and Connection Strings
 {: #user-management-add-users-conn-strings}

 Access to your {{site.data.keyword.databases-for-cassandra}} deployment is not limited to the admin user.
 You can create users by using the _Service Credentials_ pane, the {{site.data.keyword.IBM_notm}} CLI, or through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.